software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 4
 >
-> Make sure that all task related issues that have been completed during the Sprint 2 are _closed_ and their _status is "Done"_ in the Sprint 2 Backlog project.
+> Make sure that all task related issues that have been completed during the Sprint 2 are _closed_ and their _status is "Done"_ in the Sprint Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
-> If you didn't manage to implement all user stories during Sprint 2, move the task related issues of the unfinished user stories to the Sprint 3 Backlog project.
+> If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 3".

 {: .important-title }